siddharthroy12/DSA-Notes/Readme.md

 When we work with Binary Heap we generally only look for the top most element.
-I'll be either Pushing, Popping or Reading the first Element all of these have O(1) time complexity.
+I'll be either Pushing, Popping, or Reading the first Element all of these have O(1) time complexity.

 #### Why use Binary Heap